Jump to:Page Content

 In August 2014 a second workshop entitled 'What does Successful Reintegration Require' brought together government officials to consider the specifics of what a new reintegration policy framework might look like and the tangible measures necessary to achieve these ideas.
 This workshop explored how the role of various agencies might evolve in managing the reintegration agenda, and drew lessons from other countries on what structures and strategies have worked or failed.

-The Research Institute (the Institute) of the Ethiopian Federal Police (EFP) Commission has worked since 2012 with the assistance of PCJ to develop research and indicators that will support police leaders around the country as they aim to put ‘community policing’ at the core of police operations.
+The Research Institute (the Institute) of the Ethiopian Federal Police (EFP) Commission worked between 2012 and 2014 with the assistance of PCJ to develop research and indicators that would support police leaders around the country as they aimed to put ‘community policing’ at the core of police operations.
 The collaboration began with PCJ supporting the Institute to design a survey of residents in four sub-districts in Addis Ababa where they were collaborating with the Addis Ababa Police to pilot community policing model.
 The survey asked residents questions about their perceptions of the police, their experiences of crime and other social problems, and their sense of safety.
 The PCJ team worked with the Institute to analyze the results, comparing them with other available information and past surveys.
 The Institute hopes this can contribute to learning about forms of community policing across the many regions of country, as well as deepening the capacity of the EFP to continue innovating in response to crime trends and changes in the public’s need for safety and security.

-PCJ team members have conducted three workshops with the EFP to support both police researchers and police leaders in the task of measuring and managing community policing.
+PCJ team members conducted three workshops with the EFP to support both police researchers and police leaders in the task of measuring and managing community policing.

 In 2012 and 2013 the Federal Ministry of Justice (MoJ) in Ethiopia worked with the PCJ to strengthen the capacity of the prosecution service to align measures of the performance of individual prosecutors with indicators for the strategic goals in the justice system.
 The MoJ used a fleet of indicators to monitor the results of complex operations, such as prosecution oversight of police investigations, and prosecutor-led mediation of minor disputes.
 The planning department reliably generates multiple measures each month, reporting on rates of conviction, mediation, etc. However, the MoJ leadership wanted to explore new measures that could go beyond monitoring and support them to balance the pressures to quickly conclude cases, ensure accountability for offenders, mediate conflicts where possible, and insist on legality in police conduct.
 The MoJ leadership also sought to encourage uniformity in the outcomes, but without discouraging discretion and other efforts to resolve conflicts in ways that are responsive to the needs of different neighborhoods and communities.